jbloomlab/SARS-CoV-2-RBD_MAP_minibinders/README.md

 In general:
  - add new samples to [data/barcode_runs.csv](data/barcode_runs.csv)
  - specify new combinations of samples for escape-profile plotting via [data/escape_profiles_config.yaml](data/escape_profiles_config.yaml)
- - specify combinations of samles for multi-dimensional scaling via [data/mds_config.yaml](mds_config.yaml)
  - to output structural mappings, add information to [data/output_pdbs_config.yaml](data/output_pdbs_config.yaml) about which conditions should be mapped to which PDBs, and add information to [data/structural_annotation_config.yaml](data/structural_annotation_config.yaml) about which chains to analyze for defining structural contacts between RBD and antibody or other ligands.
  - to write supplementary data and `dms_view` input data, set the `make_supp_data` flag in [data/escape_profiles_config.yaml](data/escape_profiles_config.yaml) to `true` and `dms_view` input files will be written to [results/supp_data](results/supp_data) for the condition sets with `make_supp_data` as `true` for those conditions with PDB mappings in [data/output_pdbs_config.yaml](data/output_pdbs_config.yaml).
- - to update the GISAID sequence set used to look at natural mutations, update the file pointed to by `gisaid_spikes` in [config.yaml](config.yaml) as described in [data/README.md](data/README.md).
  - to plot information about viral escape selections, add them to [data/escape_selection_results.yaml](data/escape_selection_results.yaml).

 ## Cluster configuration